defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-Defence-Digital.md

 ## Submit a blog post

 You need to submit your blog post for review.
-Send it to [general email address]().

-Make sure you include:

-- .....
-- .....
-- .....

-If your service is part of Defence Digital Foundry, you also need to send a copy to [general email address]().
+Send your blog post to: [content@digital.mod.uk](mailto:content@digital.mod.uk?subject=Submit%20a%20blog%20post).